zhiyuanc1718/CSA-FRQ/FRQ2/FRQ2.md

     //Part B
     //Return a list of randomly selected people from every 5 people sub group from a larger group
-    //Preconditions : group contains more than 5 people (Person objects) public Person[] randomGroup(Person[] group){
+    //Preconditions : group contains more than 5 people (Person objects) and group size is a multiple of 5 public Person[] randomGroup(Person[] group){
         // write your code
     }